2022–2023 mpox outbreak in South America: 17 June

 On 17 June, Chile confirmed its first mpox infection.
 It was in a young male of unknown specific age from the Metropolitan Region.
 It was likely contracted via skin-to-skin contact from a trip to Europe.

 23 June

 On 23 June, Colombia confirmed its first three cases of mpox in adults of unknown genders and ages.
-Two of the cases were found in the capital Bogota, and the third was found in Colombia's second city, Medellin.
+Two of the cases were found in the capital Bogotá, and the third was found in Colombia's second largest city, Medellín.
 It was unknown how those cases were contracted, although it was likely skin-to-skin contact picked up abroad.

 26 June

 On 26 June, Peru reported its first case of mpox.
-It was in a foreign citizen of unknown gender or age who resides in Lima, Peru.
+It was in a foreign citizen of unknown gender or age who resides in Lima.
 The patient likely got infected via while being in contact with people from abroad.
 It was likely skin-to-skin contact rather than sexual contact.

 July

 6 July

 On 6 July, Ecuador reported its first mpox infection.
-It was in a 30-year-old male who resides in the Southwest coastal province of Guayas, Ecuador.
-It is unknown how the patient contracted the disease, but likely skin-to-skin contact picked up abroad.
+It was in a 30-year-old male who resides in the Southwest coastal province of Guayas.